Understanding Python Decorators: A Powerful Tool for Clean and Reusable Code

 Python

-Why need of one more function repeat?
+Why need for one more function repeat?

 • When you want your decorator to accept arguments (like @repeat(3)), you need an extra layer of function wrapping — a decorator factory.